-International Media Support (IMS) is a non-profit organisation working to support local media in countries affected by armed conflict, human insecurity and political transition.
+International Media Support (IMS) is a non-profit organisation working to support local media in countries affected by armed conflict, authoritarian rule and political transition.
 Across four continents, IMS helps to promote press freedom, strengthen professional journalism and ensure that media can operate in challenging circumstances.
+Read more about IMS here.

-IMS was established in 2001 in the wake of the tragic events in Rwanda and the former Yugoslavia.
-In the 1990s, these and other conflicts saw media being manipulated and used as a tool to fuel violent conflict.
+IMS was established in 2001 in the wake of the tragic events in Rwanda and the former Yugoslavia where these and other conflicts saw media being manipulated and used as a tool to fuel violent conflict.
 IMS was set up in response to this trend with the aim to help local media working in conflict-affected areas to remain operative and professional.

 |International Media Support (IMS)